xr0-org/blog/design/loops.md

 2. _Setup_.
 Verify that the context satisfies the invariant state, using the same techniques as in setup verification for functions.

 3. _Execute_ the loop body on the invariant state.
-Use non-terminating branches for _invariance_ verification, and terminating branches for computing the _net effect_ of the loop:
+Use looping branches for _invariance_ verification and terminating branches for computing the _net effect_ of the loop:

     - _Invariance_.
 Verify the final state state in any branch that gets to the